 For both steps to make sure all bases are covered, hiring business attorneys when selling a business can help the process go smoothly.

 Preparing for Market – A Business Attorney’s Inspection

 A business is a complex thing to start, build, and ultimately sell.
 There are countless pieces to put in place before serious buyers will consider taking the reins.
-Like working with a real estate broker on a home inspection, working with a business attorney before the sale is a great way to uncover issues that may make buyers turn away or ask for a price reduction.
+Like working with a real estate broker like a 1031 exchange broker on a home inspection, working with a business attorney before the sale is a great way to uncover issues that may make buyers turn away or ask for a price reduction.
 The last thing you want is something being uncovered during due diligence and either having to reduce the price to keep prospective purchasers interested, or worse, having the buyer walk away.

 Here are examples of matters that business attorneys typically take care of: